top of page

 Additionally, individuals may experience emotional and physical discomfort as they work to gain more access to their safety state.
 As they become more grounded in the present moment, they may shift out of their shutdown state and into their fight or sympathetic state.
 This can be uncomfortable and may manifest as anger or discomfort, which can make it challenging to maintain progress.

 So basically, even when successful and the vagal brake is strengthened, it may open up some dysregulation due to stuck defensive states attempting to release the frozen trauma or climb the Polyvagal ladder.
-New sensations, impulses, emotions and cognitions may emerge, something that I break down in my SSIEC sheet available for free in the free Members Center along with other nifty gifties.
+New sensations, impulses, emotions, and cognitions may emerge, something that I break down in my SSIEC sheet for you below.

 How can you navigate your trauma recovery?